Multi-channel Resource Allocation for Smooth Streaming: Non-convexity and Bandits: Introduction

-It is known that servers can adjust (degrade) stream resolutions to suit network conditions (fading, congestion, etc.) \cite{VanderSchaarC2011,RejaieYHE2000,ZhangZZW2006,OliveiraKS1998,BhattacharyyaBR2019,GuttermanFG2020}.
+It is known that servers can adjust (degrade) stream resolutions to suit network conditions (congestion, etc.) \cite{VanderSchaarC2011,RejaieYHE2000,ZhangZZW2006,OliveiraKS1998,BhattacharyyaBR2019,GuttermanFG2020}.
 We first study the scenario where all contents are streamed at their lowest resolutions acceptable to the respective users, which are possibly different for different contents and users.
 (This captures the case where a user refuses to watch a content below a certain resolution.)
 Later we show how our algorithms can be adapted to optimally address users' dissatisfaction due to streaming at degraded resolutions.
 Thus, this work addresses both buffering pause and quality degradation, arguably, the two most pressing issues in streaming.

 This paper is organized as follows.
 The system model and the objective are discussed in Sec.~\ref{sec:model}.
 Resource allocation schemes, their performance guarantees and proof sketches of the main results are presented in Sec.~\ref{sec:knownpi} and \ref{sec:unknownpi}, when stream parameters (statistics) are known and unknown, respectively.
+Further, in Sec.~\ref{sec:noback}, we also discuss the case where the base station does not have access to (even infrequent) feedback on the consumption process, but knows a prior on the parameters of the consumption's distribution statistics.
 Simulations strengthening the analytical results are reported in Sec.~\ref{sec:simulation}.
 Quality degradation is addressed in Sec.~\ref{sec:quality} followed by conclusion in Sec.~\ref{sec:discussion}.
 For detailed proofs, please see the appendices at the end of this manuscript.